Advertisement

-Harvard Corporation Senior Fellow Penny S. Pritzker ’81 said she stood by the Corporation’s decision to appoint Claudine Gay as the ill-fated 30th president of the University during an interview with The Crimson on Monday.
+Harvard Corporation Senior Fellow Penny S. Pritzker ’81 said she stood by the Corporation’s decision to appoint Claudine Gay, even though Gay resigned after six months as the University’s 30th president amid plagiarism allegations and an uproar over her handling of campus antisemitism.

 Pritzker, who helms the University’s highest governing body, largely avoided the media spotlight during the year since Harvard descended into controversy after Hamas’ Oct.
 7 attack on Israel.
 Over the past 14 months, Pritzker repeatedly declined interviews with The Crimson through a University spokesperson.